Home Countries United States Environment Hancock County Planning Commission

 · Auto-generated from filings + methodology

 Hancock County Planning Commission is a registered environment nonprofit based in Ellsworth, ME, United States.
 It is registered with the Internal Revenue Service (IRS).
 It was founded in 1975 and has been operating for 51 years.
 Its EIN is 010310087.
-It has a GiveRadar Integrity Assessment of 90/100 (Strong transparency), indicating well-documented governance, financials, and contact details.
+According to GiveRadar's records, it holds active tax-deductible status on the IRS Publication 78 list, which means donations are tax-deductible and the organization is in good standing with the IRS.
+GiveRadar's Integrity Assessment for the organization is 90/100, which reflects how much public information is available, not whether the charity is legitimate.
 The organization reports $412K in annual revenue.
 38 officers and directors are publicly disclosed.
 No red flags have been detected.

 Hancock County Planning Commission has a GiveRadar Integrity Assessment of 90/100.
 This score combines five components: Registration (20 pts), Financial Transparency (30 pts), Governance (20 pts), Contact Availability (10 pts), and Data Recency (20 pts), with negative adjustments for any red flags.
 A score of 90 ('Strong transparency') reflects well-documented governance, recent financials, named leadership, and working contact details.
-For comparison, the average integrity assessment for environment charities in United States is 91/100.
+The charity allocates 76% of expenses to programs, which contributes positively to its score.
+For comparison, the average integrity assessment for environment charities in United States is 90/100.

 Hancock County Planning Commission is located in Ellsworth, ME, United States.
 The organization was established in 1975 and has been active for 51 years.

 Based on official tax filings, Hancock County Planning Commission has $412K in annual revenue.
-It allocates 74% of expenses to programs and services.
-This is below the average of 91% for environment charities in United States.
+It allocates 76% of expenses to programs and services.
+This is in line with the average of 72% for environment charities in United States.
 Its revenue is below the peer average of $2M.
 Create a free GiveRadar account to view the complete financial breakdown with year-over-year trends.

 No red flags have been detected for Hancock County Planning Commission.
 GiveRadar automatically screens charities for concerning patterns including high executive compensation, low program spending, and missing financial filings.
 Based on available official data, no issues have been identified.

-Among environment charities registered in United States: Hancock County Planning Commission's GiveRadar Integrity Assessment of 90/100 is in line with the peer average of 91/100.
-It allocates 74% of expenses to programs, below the peer average of 91%.
+Among environment charities registered in United States: It allocates 76% of expenses to programs, in line with the peer average of 72%.
 Its annual revenue of $412K is below the peer average of $2M.

 Yes, donations to Hancock County Planning Commission are generally tax-deductible in the United States.
 Hancock County Planning Commission is a 501(c)(3) tax-exempt organization.
 Its EIN is 010310087, which you can use for tax filing purposes.
 Donors can typically deduct contributions on their federal income tax return if they itemize deductions.
 Consult a tax professional for guidance specific to your situation.